-The Concours Mondial de Bruxelles (CMB) will be celebrating its 25th anniversary in 2019.
+The Concours Mondial de Bruxelles (CMB) celebrated its 25th anniversary in 2019.
 Its primary ambition is to provide consumers with a guarantee: that it will distinguish wines of unquestionable quality offering a truly pleasurable drinking experience, wines from across the globe and the price points.

 Part of the CMB since 1999, spirits rapidly gained traction.
 In 2013, CMB organisers decided to split both competitions.
 “Spirits Selection by Concours Mondial de Bruxelles” has been independent ever since and is truly international in scope.

 With the support of the CMB, “Spirits Selection by Concours Mondial de Bruxelles” has become the key international event for awarding accolades to spirits from all around the world.

 Whiskies, cognacs, rums, vodkas, piscos, grappas, baijus, tequilas, to mention a few, are evaluated and classified by a team of internationally acknowledged experts.

 After Taiwan in 2013, Brazil in 2014, China in 2015, Mexico in 2016, Chile in 2017, this major competition will travel to Plovdiv (Bulgaria), where a panel of experts will blind taste international spirits on August 21st, 22nd and 23d, 2018.